Bulk viscosity in strong and electroweak matter: Theoretical approach

-In linear response theory (LRT), we can estimate the impacts of the dissipative forces on the energy-momentum tensor.
+In linear response theory (LRT), we can estimate the impacts of the dissipative forces on the energy--momentum tensor.
 It is obvious to expect that these forces are small elative to the typical energies of the system of interest, especially in strongly interacting systems \cite{Ghosh:2014yea}, as what we are dealing with in the present paper.
-The linear response of the microscopic viscous stress-tensor, for instance, $\pi^{\mu\nu}$, to the dissipative forces, makes it possible to relate the correlation functions to the macroscopic viscosity parameter \cite{Lang:2012tt}.
-With an appropriate thermal averaging of two-point function, $\langle \cdots \rangle$, two point correlator of the viscous stress-tensor can be deduced as \bea \Pi_{ab}(|{\bf p}|) = i \int d^4x\; e^{ip\cdot x} \langle \tau_c \pi_{\mu \nu} (x) \pi^{\mu\nu} (0) \rangle^{ab}, \eea where $a$, $b\in [1, 2]$ represents the thermal indices of $2 \times 2$-matrix for $\langle \cdots \rangle$ and $\tau_c$ is time ordering with respect to a contour in the complex time plane.
+The linear response of the microscopic viscous stress--tensor, for instance, $\pi^{\mu\nu}$, to the dissipative forces, makes it possible to relate the correlation functions to the macroscopic viscosity parameter \cite{Lang:2012tt}.
+With an appropriate thermal averaging of two--point function, $\langle \cdots \rangle$, two point correlator of the viscous stress--tensor can be deduced as \bea \Pi_{ab}(|{\bf p}|) = i \int d^4x\; e^{ip\cdot x} \langle \tau_c \pi_{\mu \nu} (x) \pi^{\mu\nu} (0) \rangle^{ab}, \eea where $a$, $b\in [1, 2]$ represents the thermal indices of $2 \times 2$--matrix for $\langle \cdots \rangle$ and $\tau_c$ is time ordering with respect to a contour in the complex time plane.